Calcium Scoring

 What is CT Calcium Scoring?

-Fortunately, a Calcium Scoring test is a non-invasive test that uses a CT scan to measure the amount of calcified plaque in your coronary arteries.
-In roughly ten minutes, this test can help determine your risk for a heart attack and predict your risk for future heart attacks.
+Fortunately, a Calcium Score is a non-invasive exam that uses CT imaging to measure the amount of calcified plaque in the coronary arteries.
+In about ten minutes, this test can help assess your risk for a heart attack and estimate your likelihood of future cardiac events.

 What are the Benefits of CT Calcium Scoring?

-Plaque is made up of calcium, fats, cholesterol, and other substances in the blood.
-It can develop gradually over time, long before there are any signs or symptoms of disease.
-These deposits can restrict the flow of oxygen-rich blood to the muscles of the heart.
-Plaque may also burst, triggering a blood clot that can cause a heart attack.
+Plaque is made up of calcium, fats, cholesterol, and other substances found in the blood.
+It can build up gradually over time, often long before any signs or symptoms of heart disease appear.
+These deposits can narrow the coronary arteries and restrict the flow of oxygen-rich blood to the heart muscle.
+In some cases, plaque can rupture, triggering a blood clot that may result in a heart attack.

 A CT Calcium Score is a non-invasive test that uses a CT scan to measure the amount of calcified plaque in your coronary arteries.
 This test measures your “calcium score," which helps your doctor calculate your risk of developing coronary artery disease (CAD) and related cardiac issues such as a heart attack or a stroke.
-It helps to determine what your best course of action might be (medication or lifestyle changes) to reduce your risk of a heart attack or other heart problems.
+It helps determine the best course of action—such as medication or lifestyle changes—to reduce your risk of a heart attack or other heart problems.

 Untitled document-1